WilliamJohnFrancis/Online-Portfolio/README.md

 * Brain storming what type of website I wanted
 * Googling for minimalist websites
 * Dissecting their HTML and CSS via browser's 'Inspect' tool to see how things work

+## The Process

+When beginning the process of designing and creating the wireframe and low fidelity mockups I did not realise the importance of understanding what the content would be before designing.
+I was headed on the right track just missing a few key components.

+Understanding what would be the contents of the page is extremely important in how the page is going to be laid out.
+Specifically this will be a portfolio site which will be viewed by employers.
+So I should be thinking about what employers would want  to see and put that higher on the website.

+### Begining Design

 When drawing the wireframe I used pen and paper which I personally found to be the easiest method.